 Due to the limitations of those hardware devices, we generally do not recommend them for reliable HRV readings.
 These devices are fine for just getting your basic heart rate though!
 Many devices claim to be "ECG accurate", but they are not specifying for what parameters.
 Most of the time accuracy claims are referring to heart rate (beats per minute, BPM) or a non-HRV measure, such as detection of atrial fibrillation, which has different requirements than HRV calculations.

-Examples of devices that do not measure HRV include: the Fitbit Charge HR, Mio wrist devices, Polar wrist watches, Apple Watch, etc. We hope the hardware will advance sometime soon and provide accurate R-R intervals (We know they are very convenient!).
+Examples of devices that do not measure HRV include: the Fitbit Charge HR, Mio wrist devices, Polar wrist watches, etc. Here is an example of a study showing the limitations.
+We hope the hardware will advance sometime soon and provide accurate R-R intervals (We know they are very convenient!).